graygnuorg/pound/README.md

 1. a *reverse-proxy*: it passes requests from client browsers to one or more backend servers.
-2. a *load balancer*: it distributes the requests from client browsers among several backend servers, while keeping session information.
+2. a *load balancer*: it distributes requests from client browsers among several backend servers, while keeping session information.
-3. an *SSL wrapper*: it decrypts HTTPS requests from client browsers and passes them as plain HTTP to the back-end servers.
+3. an *SSL wrapper*: it decrypts HTTPS requests from client browsers and passes them as plain HTTP to the backend servers.
 4. an *HTTP/HTTPS sanitizer*: it verifies requests for correctness and accepts only well-formed ones.
 5. a *fail-over server*: should a backend server fail, *pound* will take